Answered By: Priscilla Coulter

 1. Write out a brief description (1 or 2 sentences) of your research topic.
 It can be very helpful to phrase it in the form of a question that you'd like to answer.
 (See the research question example below.)

-2. Identify the most important 2 - 4 words from your research question.
+2. Identify the most important 2 - 4 words or phrases from your topic description or research question.
 These are your key concepts.

 Tip: